MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 Now, Contoso admins can provision a SQL Managed Instance:

-1. Because the managed instance serves a business app, they deploy the managed instance in the company's primary East US 2 region.
+1. Because the managed instance serves a business app, they deploy the managed instance in the company's primary region (`East US 2`).
 They add the managed instance to the `ContosoRG` resource group.
 2. They select a pricing tier, size compute, and storage for the instance.
 Learn more about [SQL Managed Instance pricing](https://azure.microsoft.com/pricing/details/sql-database/managed).

     ![Managed Instance](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-create.png)